open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 and the destination is unavailable).
 OpenTelemetry client authors can decide if they want to make the shutdown timeout configurable.

-### Push Metric Exporter

-Push Metric Exporter sends the data on its own schedule.
-Here are some examples:

-* Sends the data based on a user configured schedule, e.g. every 1 minute.
-* Sends the data when there is a severe error.

 ### Pull Metric Exporter

 Pull Metric Exporter reacts to the metrics scrapers and reports the data passively.
 This pattern has been widely adopted by [Prometheus](https://prometheus.io/).

-Pull Metric Exporter SHOULD always return immediately with an indication of failure when `ForceFlush` is called.